manindertaggar/Android-Notification-SDK/README.md

 ```

 #### Note:
 The SDK will only process notifications with `type` = `ANDP` and ignore any other type of notification.
-The other notifications can be accessed by extending a Service to the `AutoNotificationService` and can have custom implementations just like FirebaseNotificationService.
+The other notifications can be accessed by extending a Service to the `AutoNotificationService` and having custom implementations like FirebaseNotificationService.

 ### What to send from Backend:
-`AutoNotificationService` can render almost all types of Android notifications out of the box.
+`AutoNotificationService` can render almost all Android notifications out of the box.
 Please modify one of the following template objects to fit your needs.

 #### Supported Templates